-Beech is a breeze to split, and burns bright and fast, so, too, does birch, and we can tell when we’ve got a piece of black birch by the Wrigley spearmint gum aroma of its bark.
+Beech is a breeze to split, and burns bright and fast.
+The largest log I hauled home was a stout log of beech, two feet in diameter, which cleaved off into more than 40 pieces of firewood; two full evening’s worth.
+Birch is also nicely spittable, and we can tell when we’ve got a piece of black birch by the Wrigley spearmint gum aroma of its bark.
 I have a hard time telling my oaks apart, but when we split a piece of white oak, the grain looks just like the kitchen floor of a new McMansion.

 Cutting wood benefits my pile, indirectly.
 When chopping a scavenged log, most of the time the bark cleaves from the wood.
 Some I use for kindling, but much of it I lay down as flat sections behind my pile, which backs up against what amounts to a drainage ditch for the low back end of the property.